Programming & Training

 ISTs are held periodically throughout the year and address the training needs of PCVs and their Ghanaian partners during the course of a PCV's service.
 Some ISTs are general in scope and others are specifically linked to a field of study (youth sports, school gardening, malaria prevention, special education, using multimedia methods as a training tool).

 The COS conference helps PCVs transition from life in Ghana to life in the U.S. The COS conference brings together PCVs, staff and RPCVs to share stories about their readjustment to life in the US and provides tips and strategies towards navigating a successful readjustment to life after Peace Corps.
 Likewise, the COS conference also reminds PCVs that the third goal of Peace Corps service (To help promote a better understanding of Ghanaians on the part of the American people) continues throughout their lives and offers strategies on using Third Goal events as opportunities to continue to stay connected to their Peace Corps service back home.

 In Ghana, programming and training are highly integrated.
 We do both diligently as our mission is peace through mutual development, and we are succeeding."
-Robert Moler Director, Programming and Training, Ghana
+Sean Cantella Director, Programming and Training, Ghana